Plutomaster28/ZoraNT/SECURITY.md

 ## OS Naming Conventions

-Fairly new, executables may be named slightly as to differentiate them, genetally they will follow this format:
+Fairly new, executables may be named slightly as to differentiate them, generally they will follow this format:

 | Windows | Linux          |
 | ------- | ------------------ |